gg-ed/gg-ed.github.io/pages/research.md

 description: Gar Goei's research
 ---

+#### <u>Intraday Scheduling with Patient Re-entries and Variability in Behaviours</u>
+*This paper studies the intraday patient scheduling problem, but specifically examines how to model patient re-entry, no-show, lateness and walk-ins.
+These features can sometimes account for around 20-40% of all patients and hence ought to be carefully considered when optimizing scheduling decisions.
+This paper is a sharp illustration of the P-Queue framework (the paper after this one) in action, where we observe strong numerical performance arising from the optimal scheduling policy proposed by the model.*

+This paper is co-authored with Chaithanya BANDI from Kellogg, Northwestern, my student Minglong ZHOU, and a couple of medical doctors, Wilson WANG and Glen LIAU, who provided strong support in terms of practitioner experience and data.
+This manuscript has been submitted to the *MSOM Special Issue on Smart City Operations*.
+Minglong will also be presenting it at the upcoming INFORMS Annual Meeting 2019 in Seattle.

 #### <u>Exploiting Hidden Convexity for Optimal Flow Control in Queueing Networks</u>
 *This paper builds a general optimization framework (termed P-Queues) to seek a control policy in Queueing Networks that satisfies chance constraints on waiting times and other queue-based metrics.
 It can handle general service time distributions, general arrival distributions, non-zero initial conditions and a very large class of networks.
 The model appears to perform well in 36 experiments conducted on a real data set, coming within 5% of stochastic optimal and beating common heuristics by around 10%.*

 This paper is co-authored with Chaithanya BANDI from Kellogg, Northwestern.
-This manuscript has been submitted to *Operations Research*.
-It will also be presented at the upcoming conferences in 2019: MostlyOM, MSOM, APS and the INFORMS Annual Meeting.
+This manuscript received a rejectr and resubmit in *Operations Research*.
+It will also be presented at the INFORMS Annual Meeting 2019 in Seattle.

 [The most recent version of the paper is available here.]({{ BASE_PATH}}/pages/working_papers/pqueue.pdf)